bencorrado/bluez-bencorrado/docs/troubleshoot/faq.md

 ## I cannot connect to an already paired device after reboot or long idle time

-The Bluetooth devices that required user-confirmation during the pairing procedure will require the pairing agent to re-connect after they have been disconnected.
+The Bluetooth devices that required user-confirmation during the pairing procedure will require the pairing agent to reconnect after they have been disconnected.

 Note that the reason for disconnection might be power-cycling the Ubuntu Core device or idle-timeout on the remote device side when left idle for a longer period of time.
 It will, therefore, happen aside from explicit disconnection.

-When this happens use the *bluetoothctl* to reconnect to the given device as you would do it for the first time.
+When this happens use *bluetoothctl* to reconnect to the given device as you would do it for the first time.
 Note that you do not have to pair the devices again (unless you know that one of them has lost the pairing information) but you will need to connect them.

-In order to do it, type:
+In order to do this, type:

 ```
 $ sudo bluez.bluetoothctl